example42/puppet-tp/tinydata.md

       },
     }

 Whenever you use custom settings or a custom data module you will probably need to use the same settings for each define of a given application.
-For example:
+Here follows an example where we use Hiera to store data both for settings and for options:

     $nginx_settings = hiera_hash('nginx::settings')
     $nginx_options = hiera_hash('nginx::options')